falent/googleHomeAssistantExpressNodeJS/README.md

 # How to build your first google home skill?

-In this short tutorial we will show you how to write a very simple google home skill and develop it on your local machine.
+In this short tutorial we will show you how to write a very simple google assistant skill and develop it on your local machine.
 We are going to use Docker to avoid any additional installations and ensure that all of us starts with the same code in the same environment (less problems for all of us.
-Besides it is time for all who don't know how docker works to get it know ;) Don't worry although we use docker you will edit your code only locally because we implemented a mount option (shared folder).
+For those who don't know how docker works it is a good example) Don't worry although we use docker you will edit your code only locally because we implemented a mount option (shared folder).

 When you finish your developing you can easily upload your code to any https server.
 At the end of this tutorial we will show you how to do it with Heroku and Firebase.
 After that you can publish your first skill.
 Of course our solution will work with any Https node.js server provider (AWS, Azure, Openshift etc. )

 ## Requirements
 As it was mentioned at the beginning we will work with docker.
-You need also an google account
+You need to use also an google account.

 ### Docker installation
 #### Linux